-a) Establish and maintain an environment where all pupils feel secure, are encouraged to talk and are listened to.

-b) Ensure staff are confident to report any concerns and to deal with any disclosures c) Provide early help to children and their families.
+- a) Establish and maintain an environment where all pupils feel secure, are encouraged to talk and are listened to. - b) Ensure staff are confident to report any concerns and to deal with any disclosures. - c) Provide early help to children / young people and their families as soon as problems emerge.